Chapter 3.1.7 KDE Partition Manager¶

 To change a mount point of a drive internally for your machine to have it start mounted access to it always Path field.
 Below there are many Options for how to mount things.
 To actually cause this to be mounted press the OK button.
 To cancel mounting this partition press the Cancel button.
 Once this happens you will get a dialog asking if you really want to do this as it changes the file in etc/fstab.
 To really go through with changing this press the Save changes button.
 To not save these changes press the Cancel button.
 After you have done this you can right click on this drive and select Mount to mount it immediately.
 Once saved in /etc/fstab your drive will be saved and mounted at this point every time.
 However if you want to edit a mount point you will need to unmount the partition first and you can do this from right clicking and selecting Unmount.or .
 This will popup a new window to choose the path where to mount this partition enter it in the

-If you want to quit KDE Partition manager press
+If you want to quit KDE Partition Manager press Control+Q.

-Lubuntu ships with version 3.3.1 of partition manager.
+Lubuntu ships with version 4.1.0 of KDE Partition Manager.

 How to launch¶